 Over two centuries later in A.D.
 496, Saint Pope Gelasius the First named February 14th as St. Valentine's Day.

-There is evidence that St. Valentine's Day was first celebrated in England in the 1400s.
-It's on record that the first Valentine card was sent by a Frenchman named Charles, the Duke of Orleans.
+It's thought that Valentine's Day was first celebrated in England in the 1400s.
+It's on record that the first Valentine greeting was sent by a Frenchman named Charles, the Duke of Orleans (1394-1465).

-The Duke was imprisoned in the Tower of London after the Battle of Agincourt in 1415, and he sent his wife an affectionate letter in rhyming verse from his prison cell.
-And the rest, as they say, is history.
+Charles was captured and imprisoned in the Tower of London after the Battle of Agincourt in 1415, and that same year he sent his wife Bonne of Armagnac an affectionate letter in rhyming verse from his prison cell.
+His plaintive poem ends, "I am already sick of love, My very gentle Valentine."

 Mom received the above Valentine card at a classroom Valentine party in 1920, when she was just 9 years old.
 Back then, it was unusual to receive a store-bought card, as they were costly and most of her classmates made their own.